Elevator pitch

 A much-discussed hypothesis in the literature, explored in a large number of studies, proposes that there is a U-shaped relationship between economic development and women’s participation in the labor force [1].
 The stylized argument is that when a country is poor, women work out of necessity, mainly in subsistence agriculture or home-based production.
 As a country develops, economic activity shifts from agriculture to industry, which benefits men more than woman.
 At higher stages of economic development, education levels rise, fertility rates fall, and social stigmas weaken, enabling women to take advantage of new jobs emerging in the service sector that are more family-friendly and accessible.
 At a household level, these structural shifts can be described in the context of the neoclassical labor supply model: as a spouse’s wage rises, there is a negative income effect on the supply of women’s labor.
 Once wages for women start to increase, however, the substitution effect will induce them to increase their labor supply.

-Data for a large set of 172 countries for 2018 show (weak) evidence of a U-shaped relationship between the log of GDP per capita (adjusted to serve as a proxy for economic development) and the female labor force participation rate (Figure 3).
-Some outliers, including India and Turkey (discussed above), have far lower participation rates than most countries at the same income level.
-In contrast, other countries, such as Brazil, China, and the Russian Federation, have higher female labor force participation rates than the average for their level of economic development.
+Data for a large set of 172 countries for 2025 show (weak) evidence of a U-shaped relationship between the log of GDP per capita (adjusted to serve as a proxy for economic development) and the female labor force participation rate (Figure 3).
+Some countries, including Qatar, Saudi Arabia, India and Turkey, have lower participation rates than most countries at the same income level, but, as noted above, have made progress in increasing the participation of women in the labor force in recent years.

-Drawing on the apparent U-shaped relationship evident in Figure 3, many commentators have concluded that female labor force participation rates will increase as an economy develops, regardless of country-specific initial conditions and trends.
+Drawing on the apparent U-shaped relationship evident in Figure 3, commentators going back to Goldin [1]have posited that female labor force participation rates will increase as an economy develops, regardless of country-specific initial conditions and trends.
 A number of studies have tested the validity of this hypothesis and robustness to different data sets and methodologies.
-One study finds that the U-shaped relationship is not robust once advanced estimation techniques (dynamic generalized method of moments (GMM) panel data techniques) are employed [4].
+One study finds that the U-shaped relationship is not robust once more advanced estimation techniques (dynamic generalized method of moments (GMM) panel data techniques) are employed [5].
 Moreover, earlier findings were sensitive to the use of more up-to-date and accurate labor force data.

 Does education increase the likelihood of a woman’s participation in the labor force?

 One of the key determinants of labor market outcomes in both developed and developing countries is educational attainment [3].
-Education levels of girls and young women have improved considerably in many developing countries in recent decades and should have helped increase opportunities for women to enter the labor market.
-In many developing countries, there is a linear relationship between education and female labor force participation (e.g. South Africa), while in a few economies there is evidence of a nonlinear or U-shaped correlation (e.g. India) [12].
-In poorer countries, such as India, the most uneducated women are the most likely to participate in subsistence activities and informal employment, while women with a high school education tend to be able to afford to stay out of the labor force.
+Education levels of girls and young women have improved considerably in recent decades and should have helped increase opportunities for women to enter the labor market.
+In many countries, there is a positive relationship between educational attainment and female labor force participation, while in a few economies there is evidence of a nonlinear or U-shaped correlation (e.g. India) [7].
+In poorer countries, the most uneducated women are the most likely to participate in subsistence activities and informal employment, while women with a high school education tend to be able to afford to stay out of the labor force.
 Once women have more than a secondary school education, higher wages pull them to join the labor force, particularly if appropriate jobs are available.

-Participation is only part of the picture: The quality of employment also matters
+Participation is only part of the picture: The quality of employment matters

 Studies on female labor participation tend to primarily focus on the binary nature of this labor market indicator.
-However, in developing countries, it is crucial to understand not only whether women are working or actively seeking work, but also the nature of the work women are able to access.
+However, it is crucial to understand not only whether women are working or actively seeking work, but also the nature of the work women are able to access.

-Overall, the quality of employment and opportunities for better jobs continue to be unequally distributed between men and women, even in countries where there is close to parity in the labor force participation rate.
+Overall, the quality of employment and opportunities for better jobs continue to be unequally distributed between men and women, even in countries where there is a lower gender gap in the labor force participation rate.
 In most developing countries, when women work, they tend to earn less (the well-known gender wage gap), to work in less productive jobs, and to be overrepresented in unpaid family work and other forms of vulnerable work.
-Employment segregation by gender is prevalent across the world [11].
+Employment segregation by gender is prevalent across the world [6].

 As well documented in the literature, women typically earn less than men, even after controlling for differences in observable worker and job characteristics.
-Based on a large sample of countries, a review paper finds that the earnings gap between men and women with similar characteristics ranges from 8% to 48% [14].
-The study also notes that there is not a robust relationship between economic development and declining wage disparities.
+Based on a large sample of countries, a review paper finds that the earnings gap between men and women with similar characteristics ranges from 8% to 48% [9]; global estimates suggest an average gap of around 20% [10].

-As is the case for labor force participation, education plays a critical role in determining the nature of employment taken up by women.
-Education raises the reservation wage (that is the lowest wage at which a person would accept a particular job) and changes the preferences of jobseekers.
+Education plays a critical role in determining the quality of employment taken up by women since it raises the reservation wage (the lowest wage at which a person would accept a particular job) and changes the preferences of jobseekers.
 One study of women in Indonesia estimates that, compared with having a junior secondary education, having a college education increases the probability of working in a regular job by 25.6% and having a senior secondary education increases it by 10.3% (based on an analysis of 2009 labor force survey data).
 Women with at most a primary school education were less likely to be regularly employed [3].

 Women’s education needs to expand beyond middle school (junior secondary) for their participation in the labor force to increase, especially if they are to work in better quality jobs.
 At higher levels of education, potential earnings act as a pull factor, helping overcome economic and social constraints.